-Agenda Item 1.3 (amended by CPG PTA-5) CEPT propose the review and subsequent revision of Recommendation ITU-R M.2015, Recommendation ITU-R M.2009 and the Resolution 646 (Rev. WRC 12), in order to minimise the current duplication of content contained in all of these documents.
-It is also proposed that the revised Recommendation ITU-R M.2015 is intended to be the only document that would contain direct reference to any harmonised frequency bands/ranges for PPDR operations within the ITU-R Regions.
 CEPT is of the view, that any action at WRC-15 needs to reflect that PPDR related radiocommunication matters are an issue of sovereignty of the member states, and that PPDR requirements may vary to a significant extent from country to country.
 Therefore CEPT will consider future harmonization of PPDR only if the action is flexible enough to consider different national circumstances such as the PPDR scenarios, the amount of available spectrum and the type of network which may be a dedicated, a commercial or a hybrid solution.

-With regards to this need for a flexible solution CEPT is of the view that the concept of "frequency range" already used in Resolution 646 (Rev. WRC 12) includes the possibility to offer full flexibility for administrations to decide on their PPDR spectrum use to meet national needs.
-CEPT Coordinator : Mr Andrew Gowans (UK)
+With regards to this need for a flexible solution CEPT is of the view that the concept of "frequency range" already used in Resolution 646 (Rev. WRC-12) includes the possibility to offer full flexibility for administrations to decide on their PPDR spectrum use to meet national needs.

-Agenda Item 1.3 (amended by CPG PTA-5) CEPT is also of the view that this concept should enable PPDR organizations that are adopting a common broadband technology (e.g. LTE) to enable seamless cross border operations between countries using a number of different frequency bands that the common technology is designed for use within.
+CEPT is also of the view that this concept should enable PPDR organizations that are adopting a common broadband technology (e.g. LTE) to enable seamless cross border operations between countries using a number of different frequency bands that the common technology is designed for use within.
 This could include the use of frequencies allocated on a national basis, to the different types of networks, which provide a dedicated, commercial or a hybrid PPDR network solution.
-CEPT is of the view that there in Resolution 646 (Rev. WRC 12), the term "frequency range" should be updated by enhancing footnote number 4 from the original resolution as highlighted below: "In the context of this Resolution, the term "frequency range" means a range of frequencies over which a radio equipment is envisaged to be capable of operating but limited to specific frequency band(s) according to national conditions and requirements.
-When different national PPDR networks use a common technical standard, the frequency range includes the possibility of using any number of bands that the technology can use."
-CEPT Coordinator : Mr Andrew Gowans (UK)

 Agenda Item 1.4 (amended by CPG PTC-5)

 Issue: to consider possible new allocation to the amateur service on a secondary basis within the band 5 250-5 450 kHz in accordance with Resolution 649 (WRC-12)

-Preliminary CEPT position:

-CEPT is of the view that the existing allocations in the frequency band 5250-5450 kHz need to be protected.
+CEPT is of the view that the existing allocations in the frequency band 5 250 - 5 450 kHz need to be protected.
 CEPT recognizes that the allocation of the frequency band 5 250 - 5 450 kHz or any part thereof to the amateur service on a secondary basis will be extremely complicated as shown in supporting compatibility studies.
-CEPT Coordinator: Mr Hans Blondeel Timmerman (Netherlands)

-ומומומג

 Agenda Item 1.5 (amended by CPG PTC-5)

 Issue: to consider the use of frequency bands allocated to the fixed-satellite service not subject to Appendices 30, 30A and 30B for the control and non-payload communications of unmanned aircraft systems (UAS) in non-segregated airspaces, in accordance with Resolution 153 (WRC-12)

-Preliminary CEPT position:

-CEPT supports conducting the necessary studies leading to technical, regulatory and operational recommendations to the WRC-15, enabling that Conference to decide on the usage of FSS for the CNPC links for the safe operation of UAS in non-segregated airspace CEPT Coordinator : Mr Hans-Jürgen Tscheulin (Germany)
+CEPT supports conducting the necessary studies leading to technical, regulatory and operational recommendations to the WRC-15, enabling that Conference to decide on the usage of FSS for the CNPC links for the safe operation of UAS in non-segregated airspace to the fixed-satellite service (Earth-to-space and space-to-Earth) of 250 MHz in the range between 10 GHz and 17 GHz in Region 1 (Issue 1.6.1);